perk11/runwhenidle/README.md

 1. Wayland support. runwhenidle currently doesn't work without XScreenSaver, but Wayland support should be possible and is planned (at least for the DEs supporting ext-idle-notify, which now both Gnome and KDE support).
-2. The signal isn't sent to child processes, so if your process starts new processes, they will not receive the signal and will continue running.
-Unofrtunately there is no universal solution for this, but I plan to look at what needs to be done to improve this behavior.
-3. When running from cron, runwhenidle doesn't work.
-This is now resolved, but you need to use --pause-method=SIGSTOP parameter.
-For some reason, cron is launching things in a way that ignores SIGTSTP signal.

 ### Building Ubuntu/Debian package